myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-11-02T00:40:47.620Z
+>
+> Has anyone else noticed that deck.blue has added a feature that allows the emojis to appear larger in emoji-only posts? :)

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-11-01T23:07:29.813Z
 >
 > And I feel this is very cool